 \textbf{Evaluated VQA models}.
 We compare our proposed model against a representative set of SOTA VQA methods.
 This includes several prominent deep learning-based models: CoINVQ~\cite{wang2021rich}, FastVQA~\cite{wu2022fast}, and DOVER~\cite{wu2022disentangling}.
 To benchmark with recent multimodal approaches, we also include the MLLM-based method Q-Align~\cite{wu2024qalign} and one commercial MLLM Gemini 2.0.

-\textbf{Quality Predictor Performance Criteria}.
-The model performance is evaluated by three criteria: the Spearman's rank correlation coefficient (SRCC) measures the prediction monotonicity, the Pearson linear correlation coefficient (PLCC) assesses the prediction linearity, the flip rate (FR) quantifies sensitivity to pixel-level alterations, measuring the percentage of incorrectly ranked pairs of videos derived from the same source but with different compression levels.
-Higher values for SRCC and PLCC, and lower values for FR indicate better performance.

-\textbf{Implementation Details.} We set the number of key frames $M=5$ per video for LSVQ, Shorts-SDR and Shorts-HDR2SDR, $M=8$ for LIVE-YT-Gaming, $M=19$ for YT-Compress and YouTube-UGC.
-Key frames were processed via two pipelines: 1) bilinear resizing to $448 \times 448$ pixels ignoring aspect ratio for the SigLIP~\cite{chen2023pali} encoder, and 2) bilinear resizing preserving aspect ratio to fit within $540 \times 1080$ pixels, followed by cropping $K=8$ non-overlapping $224 \times 224$ pixel patches for the low-level vision encoder VideoPrism~\cite{zhao2024videoprism}.
+\textbf{Implementation Details.} We selected SigLIP~\cite{chen2023pali} as the high-level encoder, VideoPrism~\cite{zhao2024videoprism} as the low-level encoder, and Gemma~\cite{team2024gemma} as the language decoder.
+We set the number of key frames $M=5$ per video for LSVQ, Shorts-SDR and Shorts-HDR2SDR, $M=8$ for LIVE-YT-Gaming, $M=19$ for YT-Compress and YouTube-UGC.
+Key frames were processed via two pipelines: 1) bilinear resizing to $448 \times 448$ pixels, ignoring aspect ratio for the semantic vision encoder, and 2) bilinear resizing preserving aspect ratio to fit within $540 \times 1080$ pixels, followed by cropping $K=8$ non-overlapping $224 \times 224$ pixel patches for the low-level vision encoder.
 The maximum sequence length was set to $L=512$ tokens.
-We fine-tuned the Gemma~\cite{team2024gemma} language decoder using low-rank adaptation (LoRA)~\cite{hu2022lora}, applying a rank of $R=4$ to its query, key, and value attention projections.
-This fine-tuning process utilized the same prompt that guided the initial data annotation phase.
-During this process, the high-level vision encoder remained fixed, while the entire low-level vision encoder and the quality regression head underwent full fine-tuning.
-Optimization was performed with the multi-task loss with equal weights using the Adam optimizer~\cite{kingma2014adam} for $500$ epochs with a batch size of $128$ and an initial learning rate of $\eta = 1 \times 10^{-4}$ on a $16$-core TPU v5.
+We fine-tuned the language decoder using low-rank adaptation (LoRA), applying a rank of $R=4$ to its query, key, and value attention projections.
+Optimization was performed with the multi-task loss with equal weights using the Adam optimizer for $500$ epochs with a batch size of $128$ and a learning rate of $\eta = 1 \times 10^{-4}$ on a $16$-core TPU v5.